kglw-dot-net/phase1/setlists/_posts/2017-09-28-one-eyed-jacks-new-orleans-la.md

 17. Altered Beast IV

 18. Robot Stop
-    (with verse from Hawkwind's Master of the Universe)
+    (w/ Master of the Universe - Hawkwind tease)

 19. Hot Water
     (briefly interrupted as Joey and Stu shut down a fight)